SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Monte_Carlo_productions.md

-Monte Carlo productions(#Monte-Carlo-productions)
+Monte Carlo productions
 ==================================================================

 ### The Monte Carlo Production has moved home.
 You can find the mcc samples [here](https://sbnd-data.fnal.gov/index.html){.external}.
-You will need a vpn to access it.(#The-Monte-Carlo-Production-has-moved-home-You-can-find-the-mcc-samples-here-You-will-need-a-vpn-to-access-it)
+You will need a vpn to access it.

 ### Current production manager